Holiday Information for Majorca, Spain

 And if you fancy a flutter, there is even a casino in Sol de Mallorca that includes a restaurant and nightclub, as well as a roulette table and slot machines.

-Accomodation in Majorca
+Accommodation in Majorca

 Majorca is certainly not short on accommodation to suit everybodyâs needs.

-The Apartamentos Bellamar offers affordable self catering apartments ideally located on Puerto de Pollensa Beach.
+The Apartamentos Bellamar offers affordable self-catering apartments ideally located on Puerto de Pollensa Beach.

-The Iberostar Albufera Playa is situated right next to Playa Muro Beach and features a Zen spa, tennis courts and three swimming pools.
+The Iberostar Albufera Playa is situated right next to Playa Muro Beach and features a Zen spa, tennis courts, and three swimming pools.
 There are also two buffet restaurants and an Italian pizzeria.

-And the Can Furious in Binibona is an extremely popular family run hotel in a secluded village setting.
-Featuring an outdoor pool and air conditioned rooms, excellent transport links mean you can have peaceful accommodation with easy access to the hustle and bustle of the town!
+And the Can Furious in Binibona is an extremely popular family-run hotel in a secluded village setting.
+Featuring an outdoor pool and air-conditioned rooms, excellent transport links mean you can have peaceful accommodation with easy access to the hustle and bustle of the town!

-Latest Majorca Reviews
+Latest Majorca Holiday Reviews

 Two weeks holiday in Majorca in September 2017